-When you can boast of the sort of athletic resume that Shelly-Ann Fraser-Pryce has, it is little wonder that the Jamaican sprint superstar found herself in strong contention for the 2014 IAAF World Indoor Championships 60m gold medal despite only being in her second season of competing indoors.
+When you can boast of the sort of sporting resume that Shelly-Ann Fraser-Pryce has, it is little wonder that the Jamaican sprint superstar found herself in strong contention for the 2014 IAAF World Indoor Championships 60m gold medal.

 The 27-year-old 2008 and 2012 Olympic 100m champion, and 2013 World Athlete of the Year, utilised her major championship experience and lightning-fast speed as the pocket rocket scorched to a remarkable eighth global title on Sunday evening in Sopot.